ABSORO/LegalHub/constitution.md

 <hr style="width: 20%; height: 1px; background-color: white; border: none; margin: 0 auto;">

 <h3>ARTICLE III - Freedom of Speech</h3>
-<p>Every person may freely speak, write, and publish on all subjects, being responsible for the abuse of that right; and in all trials for libel, both civil and criminal, the truth, when published with good intent and justifiable ends, shall be a sufficient defense, the judiciary having the right to determine the facts and the law, under the direction of the court.</p>
+<p>Every person may freely speak, write, and publish on all subjects, being responsible for the abuse of that right and in all trials for libel, both civil and criminal, the truth, when published with good intent and justifiable ends, shall be a sufficient defense, the judiciary having the right to determine the facts and the law, under the direction of the court.</p>
 <hr style="width: 20%; height: 1px; background-color: white; border: none; margin: 0 auto;">

 <h3>ARTICLE IV - Security Against Search and Seizure</h3>